 If you are a single parent and you are on reasonable terms with your ex, consider asking him to put towards something bigger.
 (This will work for some parents and not for others, depending on the relationship you now have with your children's other parent.)
 Also, consider asking both sets of grandparents and any aunts or uncles that might be buying gifts.

 The reality is that children from all backgrounds often end up with one or two Christmas gifts that they love, and many that barely see the light of day.
-Many children, when given the choice, would probably prefer to receive one special gift than lots of random items bought by a well-meaning family.
+Many children, when given the choice, would probably prefer to receive one special gift over lots of random items bought by a well-meaning family.

 7. The Christmas Meal